Gift of the Givers: Humanitarian efforts

 Gift of the Givers has worked in many parts of world, including Gaza City, Bosnia, Somalia, Haiti and Zimbabwe.
-During the aftermath of the 2010 Haiti earthquake the organisation sent four rescue teams and aid materials to the country.
-They provided in 2011 food aid to Somalia, by airlifting 180 tons and shipping 2000 tons of aid.
-Through Gift of the Givers, South African medics and volunteers have been assisting people during the Syrian civil war.
-Because of unrest in Syria some of the South Africans were injured or killed.
-In 2013, victims of flooding in the Karonga region of Malawi were given aid in the form of food.
-In 2015, after 176 died during flooding of the Shire Valley, and with thousands homeless, the organisation provided assistance for citizens in southern Malawi.
+During the aftermath of the 2010 Haiti earthquake the organisation sent aid materials and four rescue teams to the country.
+In 2011, Gift of the Givers provided food aid to Somalia by airlifting 180 tons and shipping 2000 tons of aid.

+Since 2002, the Gift of the Givers team has provided over R30 Million of aid to the people of Palestine in the form of food and medical supplies and establishing a childcare centre in Gaza for children impacted by poor living conditions.
+The head of the organisation’s Gaza operation, Ahmed Abbasi, was killed during bombardment by Israel in November 2023.